We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Dysgraphia relates to difficulties specifically around writing.
 It can be due to poor fine motor skills, poor spacing on the paper, so written lines are uneven and words can run over each other or have gaps that are too wide, with poor spelling.
 Many combine reading and writing difficulties under the condition dyslexia (see below).

-With CVI, optic ataxia which is common in children with CVI, can cause the difficulties with handwriting that does not seem to be controlled or neat.
+With CVI, optic ataxia which is common in people with CVI, can cause the difficulties with handwriting that does not seem to be controlled or neat.

 Further reading: John's Writing Storyboard.